HoseinNekouei/Data_Augmentation_Gemini/README.md

 ## Contributions

 Contributions to enhance this notebook or improve its functionality are welcome!
-Please fork the repository, make your changes, and submit a pull request.
+Please fork the repository, make changes, and submit a pull request.

 ## License

-This project is licensed under the [MIT License]([LICENSE](https://github.com/HoseinNekouei/Data_Augmentation_Gemini/blob/main/LICENSE).
+This project is licensed under the [MIT License](https://github.com/HoseinNekouei/Data_Augmentation_Gemini/blob/main/LICENSE).

 ---